dnwalkup/StableTuner/linux/README.md

 Musings
 * **Use Docker Image** - This is currently tested on docker image dnwalkup/cuda:116-cudnn8-devel-u2004 -- built specifically for Runpod, but may work with other cloud providers.
-* **Docker Image Base** - Ubuntu 20.04, Nvidia CUDNN 8, CUDA 1.16
+* **Docker Image Base** - Ubuntu 20.04, Nvidia CUDNN 8, CUDA 11.6
 * **PIP Installs** - gDown, wget, ftfy, OmegaConf, tqdm, tensorboard, transfomers, triton, pillow, iPython, pycuda, ipywidgets, jupyterlab
 * **APT Installs** - zip, unzip, rename, python3, python3-apt, python3-diskutils, python3-pip

 ## Installation
 Use the Jupyter Notebook.
-The code is basic at the moment and doesn't support environments outside of the docker image (e.g. with xFormers).
+The code is basic at the moment and doesn't support environments outside of the docker image.
+For example, xFormers was built for the 3090 and A5000 specifically for CUDA 11.6 and Python 3.8.

 Once you are in your cloud environment's Juypter Notebook, click "FILE > OPEN FROM URL..."
 Then paste in the link for the notebook: https://github.com/dnwalkup/StableTuner/raw/main/linux/runpod-cu116.ipynb